dario-cruz/dariocruz.dev/blog/2025-12-11-LearningLinuxArch/index.md

 ![Filesystem 01](img/Linux%20Deep%20Dive%20-%20Learning%20Linux%20via%20Arch-1764706094210.webp)

-As you can see I ran the command `cat /sys/firmare/efi/fw_platform_size` and as you can see from the output of the terminal in the image above, this returned on results.
+As you can see I ran the command `cat /sys/firmare/efi/fw_platform_size` and as you can see from the output of the terminal in the image above, this returned no results.
 According to the Arch wiki if no file or directory is found from catting this directory, then most likely  we are running in BIOS mode.

 Next I tested network connectivity, doing an `ip link` to ensure that my virtual ethernet link was up, `ifconfig` to check and see if we successfully obtained network configuration via DHCP, and also completed a `ping ping.archlinux.org` to verify that we can access/traverse the outside internet.

 ![Filesystem 02](img/Linux%20Deep%20Dive%20-%20Learning%20Linux%20via%20Arch-1764707766286.webp)

-Having out network connectivity confirmed, lets update the time so that we have no networking issues related to time sync to do this I ran the command, `timedatectl`.
+Having our network connectivity confirmed, let's update the time so that we have no networking issues related to time sync to do this I ran the command, `timedatectl`.

 ![Filesystem 03](img/Linux%20Deep%20Dive%20-%20Learning%20Linux%20via%20Arch-1764708058434.webp)